faasm/faasm/docs/debugging.md

 ## GDB

-We can use `gdb` normally on the `simple_runner` target, e.g.
+We can use `gdb` normally on the `func_runner` target, e.g.

 ```
-inv dev.cc simple_runner
+inv dev.cc func_runner
-gdb simple_runner
+gdb func_runner

 break functionDef123

 run <user> <func>
 ```

 Note that because the function itself is loaded using LLVM JIT libraries, GDB doesn't have the symbols up front, but we can still set breakpoints pending a shared library load.